soundpress/RulesOfNYC/docs/c19/index.rst

    (9) Bicycle lanes.
 Within a designated bicycle lane.

    (10) Restricted use and limited use streets.
-On any street designated as a restricted use street or a limited use street as defined in 34 RCNY § 4-12(r)(4) of these rules, except as otherwise provided in 34 RCNY § 4-12(r)(1).
+On any street designated as a restricted use street or a limited use street as defined in 34 RCNY § 4-12(r)(4), except as otherwise provided in 34 RCNY § 4-12(r)(1).

    (11) Major roadways.
-On the improved or paved roadway of any of the arteries set forth in 34 RCNY § 4-07(i) of these rules, or on improved or paved roadways in a park or in parks, for the purpose of removing or replacing a flat tire, unless permitted by posted signs.
+On the improved or paved roadway of any of the arteries set forth in 34 RCNY § 4-07(i), or on improved or paved roadways in a park or in parks, for the purpose of removing or replacing a flat tire, unless permitted by posted signs.
 For the purposes of this rule, a vehicle is considered to be on the improved or paved roadway unless the vehicle is completely off such roadway.

    (12) Obstructing traffic at intersection.
 When vehicular traffic is stopped on the opposite side of an intersection, no person shall drive a vehicle into such intersection, except when making a turn, unless there is adequate space on the opposite side of the intersection to accommodate the vehicle the person is driving, notwithstanding the indication of a traffic control signal which would permit the person to proceed.